Eda U. Gerstacker Grove at the University of Michigan

 - Accommodates significant foot and bike traffic even outside of the standard school year.
 An average of over 430 visitors per hour, primarily students, were observed using the space on three weekdays in the summer.

-- Creates a safe environment with to 98% of 52 surveyed users reporting that they feel safe or very safe on-site.
+- Creates a safe environment, with 98% of 52 surveyed users reporting that they feel safe or very safe on-site.

 - Provides a community and civic/ceremonial space.
 Of surveyed users, 78% felt it performs well as a civic/ceremonial space and 78% said it performs well at being a neighborhood space for playing, relaxing, and being social.